-In the picture on the right p is certain, q and s are true by default and r and t are false.
+In the picture on the left hand side of Figure 5, p is certain, q and s are true by default and r and t are false.
 The values for complex formulas are assigned according to the usual meaning of connectives.
-In the picture $p \land q$ takes the value 1, since only p is certain, while q is not.
+In the picture $q \land p$ takes the value 1, since only p is certain, while q is not.
 On the other hand the fact that p is certain is sufficient for assigning $p \lor q$ and even $p \lor r$ the value 2.
 Since r is false, also $p \land r$ and $q \land r$ must be false, while $q \lor r$ takes the value 1.

-Following this reasoning we can build the complete truth tables for conjunction and disjunction (see Figure 3); they are similar to those of other well-known logics.
+Following this reasoning we can build the complete truth tables for conjunction and disjunction; they are similar to those of other well-known logics.